shopyo/shopyo/docs/commandline.rst

    python manage.py initialise [OPTIONS]

 Creates ``db``, ``migration/``, adds default users, add settings.
-This command need to be run only once before running the project
+This command need to be run only once before running the project.
+You can also skip migration folder deleting and db clearing.

 .. _shopyo initialise options: